HL7/fhir-cow-ig/input/pagecontent/ex6-lab-order-flow-with-reference-lab.md

 - `DiagnosticReport` is owned by the Order Filler
 - Order is accepted and is fulfilled by Community Lab and Reference Lab
 - Labs internal flows are **out of scope**
-- Lab will trigger a Rerference Lab flow because of the result of the ordered panel
+- Lab will trigger a Reference Lab flow because of the result of the ordered panel
 - All needed data is accessible
 - All needed data around the Sample is in the `Specimen` like collection information (`Procedure`, collection date/time, body Site, ...)
 #### Not defined